 Oriental cockroach-like being near water sources and floor drains, this is why they prefer to spend the winter inside basements.
 These pests search out leak faucets, sewers, and drains, usually in the basement, to keep warm.
 Often they will find pet food stored down there as well, which offers an excellent food source.

 Your kitchen is often a haven for brown-banded cockroaches.
 Never leave dirty dishes in the sink overnight.
-Some indoor species of german cockroach and brown-banded cockroach enjoy electric appliances, such as a microwave ovens.
-Here they find warmth and plenty of crumbs left over inside the appliance.
+Some indoor species of German cockroaches and brown-banded cockroaches enjoy electric appliances, such as microwave ovens.
+Here they find warmth and plenty of crumbs leftover inside the appliance.

 In order to prevent cockroaches from coming into your home or basement, here are several steps to take: